shibo-joey/MySensors/README.md

 # MySensors
-Include several sensors for android: Accelerometer, light, pressure, gyroscope
+Include several sensors for android: Accelerometer, light, pressure, gyroscope,gravity, proximity.

+color can change in according to the data.